-The practice had made reasonable adjustments, including a fully accessible surgery and toilet for patients with access requirements.
+The practice had made reasonable adjustments which the constraints of the listed building would allow, for patients with access requirements.
 Staff had carried out a disability access audit and had formulated an action plan to continually improve access for patients.
+Patients who required level access were referred to a nearby practice at the point of their first enquiry.